 There is a difference between scientific fact and the scientific process (A methodology which allows for theories not yet proven as fact).

 It involves careful observation, applying rigorous skepticism about what is observed, given that cognitive assumptions can distort how one interprets the observation.
 It involves formulating hypotheses, via induction, based on such observations; experimental and measurement-based testing of deductions drawn from the hypotheses; and refinement (or elimination) of the hypotheses based on the experimental findings.
 These are principles of the scientific method

 What does this have to do with neurologists, you ask?

 I told one of my doctors that I was referred to another neurologist.
 He grinned and said, “You know what they say about neurologists, right?
 They test and test, and conduct more tests, then test again, and again and finally find out what’s wrong with you but cannot do anything about it.”

 That sums up the battle against ALS.

-Differential diagnosis is involved and doctors conduct many tests on what appear to be mystery diseases, but he was right.
+Differential diagnosis is involved and doctors conduct many dozens of tests on what appear to be mystery diseases, but he was right.
 Many tests and nothing can be done.